lf-lang/lingua-franca/example/Python/src/DigitalTwin/DoubleUnlock/README.md

 # Double Unlock Key Fob (Digital Twin) Example

 This example is similar to the Key Fob Demo, but with 3 states: Locked, Driver's Door Unlocked, and All Doors Unlocked.
-A tester program `Tester.lf` is also included to demonstrate generating simulated signals at arbitrary logical time.
+A simulator program `Simulator.lf` is also included to demonstrate generating simulated signals at arbitrary logical time.

-To run the program, do `lfc Tester.lf` and use the bash scripts to launch each federate in a separate terminal window.
+To run the program, do `lfc Simulator.lf` and use the bash scripts to launch each federate in a separate terminal window.